 Best Potatoes for Potato Salad

 - Yukon golds, white potatoes, or red potatoes are the best.
-They aren’t super starchy and will hold up well when mixed with the dressing and not turn to mush.

 - Stay away from russets – they are very starchy and will break down and your potato salad will be mushy.